nathawkins/ECE884_SS2021/README.md

 Sneha Mhaske: mhaskesn@msu.edu
 Nathaniel Hawkins: hawki235@msu.edu

-**Corresponding Authors**: Inquiries can be directed at any of the three authors listed above.
+**Corresponding Authors**: Inquiries can be directed to any of the three authors listed above.

 ## Project Overview